Piyushjaiswal19/Spotify-Clone/README.md

 # Spotify-Clone

-Made a spotify clone with the help of basic HTML and CSS.
+1. Made a spotify clone which has the same landing page as that of Spotify.

-Tried to make it responsive as much as possible without using javascript.
+2. Tried to make it responsive as much as possible without using javascript.

-With this project polish my skills of the fundamentals of HTML and CSS.
+3.Technology used: HTML and CSS.